cappelaere/agents/README.md

 # Down agent
 docker down metoc_agent
+docker down mcp_ais
+docker down mcp_metoc

-## 🔗 MCP Server (AIS Bridge)
+## 🔗 MCP AIS Server (Bridge)

-The `mcp_server` service is a thin FastAPI bridge that exposes the AIS agent under a `/mcp/ais/...` prefix.
-It runs in its own container and delegates all logic to the bundled `mcp_server/ais_agent` package.
+The `mcp_ais` service is a FastMCP-based MCP server that exposes the AIS agent as MCP tools.
+It runs in its own container and delegates all logic to the bundled `mcp_ais/ais_agent.py` module.

 - **Port**: 8200 (host) → 8200 (container)
 - **Key endpoints**: